metinvan/nodeexp/README.md

 ### Summary

-  Node.js is a pleasure to work with, it is implemented with a very fast core V8 engine that are installed on many browsers, devices and platforms.
-From web, back-end, mobile and desktop app, it gives the developer the ability to do fullstack development.
-Likewie, Asyncronous, real-time streaming and Functional Programming are built-in to the Node.js core features.
-Other unique offerings are the even-loop, thread-pool, non-blocking UI thread, callbacks and promises makes it very appealing to integrate into the modern IT systems.
-The future of Node.js is bright and it is now being used in many other domains.
+  Node.js is a pleasure to work with, it's significance is noticeable in many data and I/O intensive applications.
+At its core is the fast V8 engine developed by Google, the concept of even-loop, libuv, thread-pool, non-blocking UI, callbacks and promises.
+Which makes it very appealing to integrate into the modern systems.
+Node.js are installed on many browsers, devices and platforms.
+From web to back-end, to mobile and desktop app, it gives the developer the ability to work full-stack.
+Other breakthrough features includes its built-in support for asyncronicity, real-time streaming and Functional Programming.
+The future of Node.js is bright, also it is now being used in many different domains.